argoproj/argo-helm/charts/argocd-image-updater/README.md

 You will also need to run through the [secret setup documentation](https://argocd-image-updater.readthedocs.io/en/stable/install/start/#connect-using-argo-cd-api-server) so ArgoCD ImageUpdater can talk to the ArgoCD API (until its automated in this chart).

-## TODO

-- Automate setting up the ArgoCD API Authentication user/secret using a Helm Hook or something.

 ## Prerequisites

 * Helm v3.0.0+